komyg/rm-shop-v3/tutorial.md

 };
 ```

 This test is very similar to the one we created for the `increaseChosenQuantity` resolver, but in this case the cache starts with an action figure that has already been selected by the user.
-Also we added two more tests to make sure that we will not decrease the quantities and the price to a value that is less than 0.
+Also we added two more tests to make sure that we will not decrease the quantities and the price to less than 0.

-## `getCharacter`
+## Get character

 Finally, let's add a test for the last resolver: `getCharacter`.
 Create a new file *resolvers/get-character.resolver.test.ts* and paste the contents below: